ritza-co/styleguide.ritza.co/docs/writing-guidelines/things-to-avoid.md

 Never use underlining, unless there is a well-defined existing convention about what it means in a specific context.

 Rather use word order, sentence structure, and punctuation to draw the reader's attention to important sections where possible.

+## Avoid long code snippets.

+Instead of giving an entire file to copy-paste, break down the code into several steps if possible.